TodePond/DreamBerd/README.md

 ## Big O notation

-You've probably heard that of things like `O(1)`, `O(n)`, `O(n log n)`, and quite a few more.
+You've probably heard of things like `O(1)`, `O(n)`, `O(n log n)`, and quite a few more.
 This is called "Big O notation" and it's helpful for seeing how well some algorithms perform as datasets grow larger and larger.

 But what about smaller and smaller?
 The principle still holds!
 (Especially in DreamBerd)